DevDesai444/SenseAssist/README.md

   - Auto-planning requires LLM scheduler availability (`llm_only`).
   - No deterministic scheduler fallback in the live auto-planning path.
 - Output hardening:
+  - JSON responses are schema-constrained in prompts and validated through Swift decoding/materialization checks.
-  - LLM extraction and schedule generation use multi-attempt repair prompts on invalid output.
+  - LLM extraction and schedule generation each use one repair re-prompt on invalid output (2 total attempts) before graceful failure.
   - Schedule output is validated against time-window, overlap, and constraint rules before calendar writes.
 - Auditable mutations:
   - Managed calendar-only writes.